smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.3.5 =
+Update immediately if you’re on 1.3.4; this patch restores the visual rendering of Gatey blocks that were not appearing in Gutenberg.

 = 1.3.4 =
 Update to remove stray console warnings; no functional changes, just a cleaner log.